 A second challenge to equitable rates for customers is the overall cost-shift associated with customer-owned generation, particularly residential generation participating in the Net Energy Metering (NEM) program.
-The NEM tariff allows customers with on-site generation (primarily rooftop solar photovoltaic (PV) equipment) to receive a full retail rate credit (for generation plus transmission and distribution rates plus public purpose program and other non-bypassable charges) for the energy they send out to the grid to offset the cost of their consumption within the month and within an annual true-up period4.
+The NEM tariff allows customers with on-site generation (primarily rooftop solar photovoltaic (PV) equipment) to receive a full retail rate credit (for generation plus transmission and distribution rates plus public purpose program and other non-bypassable charges) for the energy they send out to the grid to offset the cost of their consumption within the month and within an annual true-up period.
 NEM rates compensate customers who install renewable on-site generation well in excess of the market-based costs of renewable generation otherwise paid by PG&E or charged by non-NEM renewable suppliers.
 As a result, NEM customers do not pay all their fixed costs associated with accessing the grid and receive a windfall in the form of revenues for exported power far in excess of market prices.
 These fixed and above-market costs are instead shifted to customers for whom roof-top generation may not be feasible, affordable or desired.

 Mandated residential rate designs have magnified the impact of the cost-shift associated with customer-owned generation.
 Upper-tier sales continue to be charged rates well in excess of cost of service, which exacerbates the cost-shift when large users install solar systems.
-This inequity is also regressive from a social policy perspective when the rooftop solar systems are owned by customers with higher than average incomes.
+This inequity is also regressive from a social policy

-That cap on Tier 1 rate increases has already caused PG&E to be unable to hit the Commission's specified 2016 glide path rate ratios in its March 1, 2016 rate change.
+That cap on Tier 1 rate increases has already twice caused PG&E to be unable to hit the Commission's specified glide path rate ratios, for March 1, 2016 and March 1, 2017 rate changes.

-The introduction of the SUE tier also means that the rate structure will still have three tiers, contrary to the objective of simplifying rates and making them more equitable for all residential customers.
-This will also greatly increase bill volatility for customers with usage in the SUE tier.
+The introduction of the High Usage Surcharge tier also means that the rate structure will still have three tiers, contrary to the objective of simplifying rates and making them more equitable for all residential customers.
+This will also greatly increase bill volatility for customers with usage subject to the High Usage Surcharge.

-The recent NEM decision did require customers to pay certain non-bypassable charges on all usage not offset by on-site generation, reducing some of this cross-subsidization.
+The 2016 NEM successor tariff decision, D.16-01-044, did require customers to pay certain non-bypassable charges on all usage not offset by on-site generation, reducing some of this cross-subsidization.